Jones Day: Republican Party and conservative politics

 Jones Day has historically focused on corporate law, but since Stephen Brogan became managing partner in 2003, it has increasingly shifted to aiding the Republican Party and the American conservative movement.
-In the 21st century, the firm has increasingly taken on ideologically charged cases and causes.
 In 2025, The Atlantic wrote that it was known for its Republican clients and for its conservative advocacy.
 During the Barack Obama administration, Jones Day challenged the constitutionality of the Affordable Care Act and the Consumer Financial Protection Bureau.

-During the first Donald Trump administration, Jones Day helped the administration to dismantle the administrative state, combat early voting, and place a citizenship question on the census.
-The firm provided services to Donald Trump for his personal legal problems, as well as helping his 2016 presidential campaign amid investigations into Russian interference in the 2016 election.
+Jones Day provided services to Donald Trump for his personal legal problems, as well as helping his 2016 presidential campaign amid investigations into Russian interference in the 2016 election.
 This defense included trying to control which documents to hand over to investigators and which staff members to make available for interviews.
 A substantial number of Jones Day lawyers then joined the first Donald Trump administration.
 Jones Day partner Don McGahn, who was previously a member of the Federal Election Commission, served as counsel for the 2016 Trump presidential campaign and was later nominated to serve as Trump's White House Counsel.
 As of March 2017, at least 14 Jones Day attorneys had been appointed to work for the Trump administration.

 Jones Day was outside counsel for the Trump 2016 and Trump 2020 campaigns.
 From 2015 to November 2020, Jones Day received more than $20 million in fees from the Trump campaigns.
 Jones Day earned more than $4.5 million for Trump 2020 campaign work between January 1, 2019 and August 31, 2020.